Canon G5 X vs Panasonic GH5

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-Reasons to prefer the Panasonic Lumix DC-GH5:
+Advantages of the Panasonic Lumix DC-GH5:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.